Maede-81/java-project/README.md

-# ☕ Java Projects Collection
+# ☕Java Projects Collection

-Welcome to my Java Projects Repository!
+Welcome to my Java Proojects Repository!
 This repository contains three console-based Java applications that demonstrate key programming and mathematical concepts:

 - 🧮 **Calculator**
-- 🧠 **Computing Project (Bisection Method)**
+-  🧠 **Computing Project (Bisiction Method)**
 -  ❌⭕ **Tic Tac Toe Game**
 Each project is written in pure Java and can be executed directly in the terminal.

 ---